batulr/Api-call/README.md

 ## Description

-This project uses components imported from material design system and is a simple application to collect profile details.
+This project makes an api call.

 ## Further help